wp-plugins/wp-3d-slice-box-slider/readme.txt

 = Credits =

-This plugin was written by Umakant Sonwani at Dataman Computer Systems Pvt.
-Ltd.
+This plugin was written by Dataman Computer Systems Pvt.
+Ltd. WordPress Team.

 == Installation ==